charmed-kubernetes/kubernetes-docs/pages/k8s/cni-cilium.md

 ## Configuring the default Cluster Pool CIDR

-The Cilium charm utilizes the Cluster Scope IPAM mode as its default method for IP allocation.
+The Cilium charm uses the Cluster Scope IPAM mode as its default method for IP allocation.
 To define the IP address range that can be assigned to Kubernetes Pods within the cluster, two configuration settings can be adjusted: `cluster-pool-ipv4-cidr` and